orlevit/latin_music_statistics/README.md

 * **How does knowing the artist affect the expected themes or words in their songs?** Do certain artists consistently focus on particular themes or frequently use specific words in their songs?

-Example for a conclusion - In his music, Prince Royce often affectionately addresses women as "Baby", whereas Romeo Santos frequently uses "Mami" to convey a similar sentiment.
+**Example Conclusion** - In his music, Prince Royce often affectionately addresses women as "Baby", whereas Romeo Santos frequently uses "Mami" to convey a similar sentiment.

 ## Usage
 There are two ways to run the app: